-Carrie Booth Walling is Associate Professor of Political Science and teaches courses in international politics and human rights.
+Carrie Booth Walling is an Associate Professor or Political Science and Associate Director of the Prentiss M. Brown Honors Program.
+Walling teaches courses in international politics and human rights.
 Her research focuses on international responses to mass atrocity crimes including military humanitarian intervention and human rights trials; and how human rights norms are changing the meaning of state sovereignty at the United Nations.
 Walling is author of All Necessary Measures: The United Nations and Humanitarian Intervention, Pennsylvania Studies in Human Rights (University of Pennsylvania Press 2013).
+To learn more about her book and how the stories we tell each other about violence and civil war affect UN Security Council decision-making, listen to this podcast from the genocide prevention series as part of the New Book Network.

 Walling was awarded the Student's Choice Teaching Award by the Albion College Student Senate for excellence in teaching and advising in 2014.
 Learn more about Walling's teaching on human rights in this feature article, "A Matter of Conscience".